Cobalt-27/CompactFusion/README.md

 **We do not modify the setup of xDiT.
 You can refer directly to xDiT documentation for usage details.**

 ### ☘️ Acknowledgements
 We thank the xDiT team for providing a highly modular and comprehensive parallel framework.
+We also thank [common_metrics_on_video_quality](https://github.com/JunyaoHu/common_metrics_on_video_quality) for their excellent video quality evaluation tools.